 Pingdom alternative

 Pingdom tells you how fast your pages load and whether the server is responding.
-But it doesn't tell you if your JavaScript bundle is broken, your stylesheet has a MIME mismatch, or your CDN is serving stale files.
-If you need monitoring that goes deeper than speed and uptime, Sitewatch is the alternative that covers the gap.
+It doesn't tell you if your JavaScript bundle is broken, your stylesheet has a MIME mismatch, or your CDN is serving stale files.
+Sitewatch is the Pingdom alternative built for the failures Pingdom can't see — starts free, no credit card, no 14-day trial countdown.

 - Asset-level validation — not just page speed metrics